Sid Phillips (musician)

-Isador Simon "Sid" Phillips (14 June 1907 – 23 May 1973) was an English jazz clarinettist, bandleader, and arranger.
+Isador Simon "Sid" Phillips (14 June 1907 – 23 May 1973) was a British jazz clarinettist, bandleader and arranger.
+He was once known as "England's King of the Clarinet".

 Early life and education

 Phillips was born in London, England, into a Jewish family.
-He learned violin and piano as a child, and played reeds in his teens as a member of his brother's European band.
-He got into the music business as a publisher and director for the Edison Bell.
+He learned violin and piano as a child, taught himself music theory and harmony, and played reeds in his teens as a member of his brother's European band.
+His first stage appearance was in 1923 at the People's Palace, Mile End.
+He got into the music business as a freelance arranger and musical director for the Edison Bell Gramophone Company.

 Career

-In 1930, Phillips began writing arrangements for Bert Ambrose, and joined Ambrose's ensemble in 1933, remaining there until 1937.
+In 1930, Phillips joined the Denmark Street music publisher Lawrence Wright as staff arranger and began writing arrangements for Bert Ambrose, joining Ambrose's ensemble in 1933 and remaining there until 1937.
 Later in the 1930s, Phillips played in the United States on radio and freelance in clubs.
-He served in the Royal Air Force during World War II, then put together his own quartet in 1946 and wrote several pieces for the BBC Symphony Orchestra.
-He led a Dixieland jazz band of his own formation from 1949, and his sidemen variously included George Shearing, Colin Bailey, Tommy Whittle, and Kenny Ball.
+He served in the Royal Air Force during the Second World War, then put together his own quartet in 1946 and (under the name Simon Phillips) wrote several pieces for the BBC Symphony Orchestra, including the Overture Russe in 1946, which was conducted by Adrian Boult.